peteroupc/peteroupc.github.io/randomgendoc.md

      |  gbas01(self, coin, k=385)
      |      Estimates the mean of a random variable lying in [0, 1].
      |      This is done using gbas and a "coin" that returns 1 if a random uniform [0, 1]
-     |      number is less the result of the given function or 0 otherwise.
+     |      number is less the result of the specified function or 0 otherwise.
      |      The estimate is unbiased but has nonzero probability of being
      |      greater than 1 (that is, the estimate does not lie in [0, 1] almost surely).
      |      coin: A function that returns a number in [0, 1].